iliakan/javascript-book/en/01-basics/07-arguments.md

 [warn]
 This property is deprecated by ECMA-262 in favor of named function expressions and for better performance.

-Javascript implementations can optimize the code much better if they know that keeping `arguments.callee` is not required.
+JavaScript implementations can optimize the code much better if they know that keeping `arguments.callee` is not required.

 It will trigger error in "strict mode", which you need to enable.
 Normally, it works.
 [/warn]